Jericho (2006 TV series): Countdown

 Starting on October 26, Beyond Jericho was replaced by Countdown, which documents Robert Hawkins' efforts to learn as much as possible about the effects of nuclear bombs before he moved to Jericho.
 The webisodes do not feature any of the regular characters, and consist primarily of Hawkins, draped in shadows, watching mini-documentaries.

 The mini-documentaries feature expert interviews about the effects of a nuclear attack.
 They are only minimally connected to each episode's plot.
 For instance, CBS' 8-episode plot summary reads: "A shadowy military unit bursts into the chamber Hawkins has just vacated.
 On his computer, they find a video."
 The video was a short documentary about FEMA's response to Hurricane Katrina and their use of paramilitaries.
 The "shadowy military unit" then patiently waits until the documentary ends to resume its search for Hawkins.

 Countdowns sponsor, AT&T, is heavily promoted in the series using product placement.
 Nearly all dialog takes place as SMS messages on an AT&T cellular phone, and a full-screen AT&T logo appears in every episode when Hawkins views the expert interviews.
 This web-based programming is not accessible from outside of the United States.

 JenningsandRall.com

 Created for the Tom Tooman game, JenningsandRall.com is the purported website of Jennings & Rall, the corporate giant which plays an increasingly prominent role in the second season of the series.
-The site contains a wealth of information about the company's post-holocaust global operations, with significant hints regarding events in the show.
+The site contains a wealth of information about the company's post-September attacks global operations, with significant hints regarding events in the show.

 On November 1, 2008, the domain name jenningsandrall.com expired.